Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

  return true;
 ```
-Lastly, we'll create the session, set up the swapchains and finally return true if nothing went wrong during the entire setup.
+Lastly, we'll create the session which binds our graphics context to the OpenXR runtime and allocates the reference space, set up the swapchains which allocate the GPU textures that will receive our rendered output, and finally return true if nothing went wrong during the entire setup.
 Now that we have set all of that up, it is time to fill those functions!

 #### CreateInstance()